 South Florida Center for Cosmetic Surgery breast augmentation patients should schedule a consultation to help determine post-operative breast size and to prepare for their cosmetic plastic surgery.

 Please understand that the degree of your breast enlargement may be limited by the amount of tissue you have available to cover the implants.
 During your preoperative consultation, you will be given specific directions to help you prepare for your procedure.
-Instructions generally include cautions about taking certain medication and drinking alcohol, the shaving process and use of antibacterial soap.
+Instructions include cautions about taking certain medication and drinking alcohol, the shaving process and use of antibacterial soap.

 What is the difference between silicone and saline breast implants?

 Saline (salt water) breast implants have been the only choice for women getting breast augmentation over the last 14 years.
-This has been because of a FDA ban on silicone breast implants while their safety was being determined.
+This has been because of an FDA ban on silicone breast implants while their safety was being determined.
 Patients undergoing breast reconstruction have been able to choose silicone breast implants during this time and can attest to their natural shape and feeling and their sturdiness.
 In November of 2006, the FDA cleared these cohesive gel implants for use by patients over 22 years old who are getting breast augmentation.
 Breast enhancement candidates are encouraged by the FDA’s announcement that “gummy bear” cohesive gel implants are as safe and effective as their salt water (saline) counterparts.
 At the South Florida Center for Cosmetic Surgery, your surgeon will discuss your options for breast implants and help you make your decision.

-Silicone breast implants are less prone to rippling than saline implants; however, most doctors will place a saline implant under a layer of muscle so there is more tissue above the implant.
+Silicone breast implants are less prone to rippling than saline implants; however, most doctors will place a saline implant under a layer of muscle, so there is more tissue above the implant.
 This lessens the “wrinkling” that you may see or feel through the skin.
 Some surgeons have found that another way to dampen the rippling of saline implants is to slightly overfill them.

 Are implants safe?

-Every women wonders: “What if my implant bursts?”
+Every woman wonder: “What if my implant bursts?”
 Saline implants are filled with salt water and, if something did go wrong, the salt water solution would be absorbed by your body.
 Years ago, there was concern that if silicone breast implants leaked, the silicone could harm a woman’s health.
 This is no longer the case.
 Cohesive gel implants, sometimes called “gummy bear” implants, are made of a solid, flexible gel.
 If one of them is damaged, no harmful fluids or substances will enter the women’s body.
 The FDA recently cleared cohesive gel implants for general use when it was determined that they were as safe and effective as saline breast implants.

 How long does the procedure take?

-Operating time is generally one to two hours.
+Operating time is one to two hours.

 What form of anesthesia is used?